cmorace/python-course-web/docs/_sources/lessons/lesson11.rst.txt

     the previous index when clicked.

     Extensions:
      - Could you use a single class for the Previous and Next Buttons?
 How?
      - Add any extensions from the previous exercises
-    - Add "like" and "dislike" buttons and add elements to the two new lists or tracks the number of liked and disliked images.
+     - Add "like" and "dislike" buttons and add elements to the two new lists or track the number of liked and disliked images.
      - Add a button that changes the background to a random image.